 Essential Oils: Commonly used essential oils sandalwood, eucalyptus, lavender can clog pores and ultimately cause both breakouts and shaving bumps. (*Shaving creams with jojoba oil and almond oil are generally non-comedogenic)

-Certain Astringents: Additives like menthol and witch hazel are intended to tone the skin but can be irritating for those with sensitive skin or lead to allergic reactions.
+Certain Astringents: Additives like menthol and witch hazel are intended to tone the skin but can be irritating for sensitive skin or lead to allergic reactions.

 Ingredients to look out for in your shaving cream